was settled by the French in the late 1700's. Around 1810, the Indians became

 There will be lots of craft booths, food booths, flea markets and entertainment

 for adult and children alike.
-Activites include, but are not limited to:
+Activities include, but are not limited to: